| FOUNDERS

 by the socialist view of life.
 Each theatre in the Soviet Union today plays its

 own variation and gives its own version of the broad concept of "social realism".
+But

 the point to be remembered is that while each period and each new theatre group